 Stretching is so good for your body, and, let’s face it, it feels good too!
-After a long slumber our bodies can certainly benefit from a good stretch; this is particularly great for people who don’t have time to work out in the morning before starting their day.
-Consider doing a simple to moderate stretching routine every morning to loosen up your joints and get your blood flowing.
+After a long slumber, our bodies can certainly benefit from a good stretch; this is particularly great for people who don’t have time to work out in the morning before starting their day.
+Consider doing simple to a moderate stretching routine every morning to loosen up your joints and get your blood flowing.
 If you prefer, you can do some yoga instead for a bit more intensity and mindfulness.

 6. Schedule Your Day

 Some of the most successful people in the world, celebrities included, take 5 minutes to jot down everything they wish to accomplish during the day.
 You can have a separate section for work tasks and personal errands that need to be done.
 This way you can effectively see in front of you what needs to be done and then you can cross off each task as you accomplish it.
 And I believe we all know how great crossing things off a list feels!

 Faith Hill gets ready for her daily workouts by Play some uplifting music.
 It boosts your mood and add a little dance to your step as you do your morning tasks.
 If you prefer a more calm start to the day, try playing some peaceful mantras to get you into that relaxed headspace.

 8. Keep Things Clean

 Take the extra time to make your bed, clean up your dishes, and wipe the counters.
 Put care into these acts, because when you give yourself enough time to do things mindfully and to the best of your ability, they won’t feel like as much of a chore, and you’ll start your day feeling as though you’ve already accomplished a great deal.